 What is Prescription Drug Misuse?

-Dr. Volkow discusses how taking medicine in a way that is different from what the doctor prescribed can be dangerous.
+Dr. Volkow tells listeners that taking any medicine in a way that is different from what the doctor prescribed can be dangerous.

 DR. RODGERS: Prescription drug misuse means taking a medicine prescribed for someone else, taking more medicine than prescribed, or using it other than as prescribed.